divbhagia/advance-notice/Readme.md

 This repository contains the code for the paper "Duration Dependence and Heterogeneity: Learning from Early Notice of Layoff" by Div Bhagia.

+### Software Requirements
 This project was built using Python 3.11.
+To install python:

 ```bash
 git clone git@github.com:divbhagia/notice.git